 Yes, as long as space in that ride is still available.
 You can make that change when you pick up your ride materials.

-Yes, helmets are required to be worn by all cyclists.
+Yes, helmets are required to be worn by all cyclists participating in Providence Bridge Pedal.
 Low cost, quality helmets will be available for sale near the start line.

 Yes.
 If you wish to change to a different start time, simply arrive at the start line at the appropriate time.
 However, please note that once the window for starting a particular ride has passed, you will be redirected to a ride that has not yet begun.

-The sunrise breakfast on the Fremont Bridge includes bagels and muffins, fruit, juice and coffee.
+The sunrise breakfast on the Fremont Bridge includes bagels and muffins, fruit, juice, coffee and terrific views.

 No. The sidewalk bikeway on Tilikum Crossing is only 14’ wide.
 For the safety of all participants, you will not be allowed to stop while biking across the bridge.
 However, there are great views of the new bridge from the Marquam Bridge and you can stop there.